What Is a Cook Islands Trust?

 How a Cook Islands Trust Works

-A Cook Islands trust must have a trustee based in the Cook Islands, and these trustees are licensed and regulated by the Cook Islands government under strict legal standards.
+A Cook Islands trust must have a trustee based in the Cook Islands.
+These trustees are licensed and regulated by the Cook Islands government under strict legal standards.
 The trustee is responsible for administering the trust and managing its assets, but they have no personal claim to the trust property.

-A key feature of a Cook Islands asset protection trust is the involvement of independent third parties, such as trustees, trust advisers, or trust protectors.
+A key feature of a Cook Islands asset protection trust is the involvement of independent third parties, including trustees, trust advisers, and trust protectors.
 While the trustee manages the assets, a trust protector can hold the authority to replace the trustee, adjust beneficial interests, or oversee investment decisions.
 Advisors, who may be either foreign or U.S. persons, can also be appointed to guide the trust’s investment strategy.

 A Cook Islands trust protects a U.S. debtor’s assets from U.S. civil judgments by placing both the assets and the trustee beyond the jurisdiction of U.S. courts.
 Since the trustee is based offshore, U.S. judges cannot order the trustee to act on or access the trust’s assets.
 As a result, creditors cannot use legal methods to seize or interfere with the assets held in a Cook Islands trust.